angadhn/angadhn.github.io/_posts/2025-10-06-space-inflatables-1.md

 spacecraft and the vacuum of space." %}.
 The idea never made it to flight due to concerns that the soft materials it was made from{% sidenote 'goodyear-materials' 'three-ply nylon cords, held together by butyl elastomer.'%}
-weren’t strong enough to withstand micrometeoroid collisions.
+weren't strong enough to withstand micrometeoroid collisions.
 Nonetheless, this was an early example of a monolithic space station;
 a tenth of von Braun's wheel station that could be packaged to $2\%$ of its inflated volume (another cool image below).